Skip to main content

 Personal Statement

-The personal statement must be a brief explanation of why the student is appealing.
-If a student passed a course(s) and failed the other(s) during the appealing semester, an explanation should be provided.
+The personal statement must be a brief explanation of why the student is appealing from the semester.

 Exceptional Circumstances and Required Documentation